Characterizing Web Search in The Age of Generative AI: Experimental Setup

-\xhdr{Miscellaneous Parameters.} All queries were performed in English.
-Queries for the generative AI models (\gemini, \gptsearch, and \gptnormal) were performed using their respective APIs.
-For models that support a temperature parameter (\gemini and \gptnormal), we set it to $0$.
-We set the maximum new tokens to $1,000$.
-All queries were performed in September 2025.
+\xhdr{Experimental Details.} All queries were issued in English in September 2025.
+For generative engines, we set temperature to $0$ and maximum new tokens to $1,000$.
+Additional implementation details are in \Cref{app:experimental}.
 To study the effect of location, we performed queries from two locations: United States ({\bf US}) and Germany ({\bf DE}).
-We used virtual machines on Google Compute Platform to ensure that the requesting IPs were located in the corresponding country.
-Unless mentioned otherwise, the main paper contains the results for the US location.
-Results for the DE location are included in \Cref{app:link_analysis,app:content_analysis,app:trendsDE}.
+We observe only minor differences.
+Unless mentioned otherwise, the main paper reports results for US.
+We discuss the results for the DE location in \Cref{app:de_analysis}.